thomasphys/StudentDocker/README.md

    - [Build Instructions](#building-the-docker-image)

 # Prerequisites
+- Around 10 GB of free space on your system.
 - Install Docker ([Ubuntu](https://docs.docker.com/engine/install/ubuntu/), [Windows](https://docs.docker.com/docker-for-windows/wsl/), [Mac](https://docs.docker.com/docker-for-mac/install/))
    - For Windows, make sure to get the latest version of Ubuntu (20.04) for WSL, as it has been confirmed to work.